 All MCC participating in the D&E shall implement the agreed procedures for the distribution of MEOSAR alerts as given at Annex E, without impacting the operational MCC system.
+D&E participants should evaluate the procedures at Annex P for merging of MEOSAR data with operational LEOSAR and GEOSAR data.
 All D&E participants shall collect, analyse, and report the results of agreed tests as appropriate.